matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 internal IP addresses.
 Alpha Cluster: Clusters with alpha APIs - early feature API's.
 Used to test new K8s features.

 240) Kubernetes - Pods?
 Answer: Smallest deployable unit in Kubernetes.
-A Pool contains one or more containers.
+A Pod contains one or more containers.
 Each Pod is assigned an ephemeral IP address.
 All containers in Pod share: Network, Storage, IP Address, Ports and Volumes (Shared persistent disks).
 Pod statuses: Running, Pending, Succeeded, Failed, Unknown.